Genez-io/genezio-landing-page/content/posts/langchain_starter.md

 author: Andreia Ocanoaia
 linkedIn: https://www.linkedin.com/in/andreia-irina-ocanoaia/
 thumbnail: /images/kubecon.webp
-preview: "Build an LLM application that will answer questions based on your personal data using Langchain, LanceDB and Genezio."
+preview: "Build an LLM application that will answer questions based on your external data using Langchain, LanceDB and Genezio."
 description: "This article will help you get the grasp of the novel AI/LLM concepts and tools that are on the rise right now.
-The ultimate goal is to create a project that takes your own data and feeds it to an OpenAI model and generate responses based on it."
+The ultimate goal is to create a project that takes your own data and feeds it to an OpenAI model and generates responses based on it."
 meta_og_url: "https://genez.io/blog/langchain_starter"
 meta_og_image: "https://genez.io/images/kubecon.webp"
 customHeader: "White header"